peterhinch/micropython-async/UNDER_THE_HOOD.md

 In the `fast_io` version the `cancel` function puts the task onto `.runq` or `.ioq` for "immediate" excecution.
 In the case where the task is on `.waitq` or `.lpq` the task ID is added to a `set` `.canned`.
-When the task reaches the top of the timeq it is discarded.
-This pure Python approach is less efficient than that in the Paul Sokolovsky fork, but his approach uses a special version of the C `utimeq` object and so requires his firmware.
+When the task reaches the top of the timeq it is ignored and removed from `.canned`.
+This Python approach is less efficient than that in the Paul Sokolovsky fork, but his approach uses a special version of the C `utimeq` object and so requires his firmware.

 Timeouts use a similar mechanism.